 Using the Publication Overview Application in Content Station Aurora

-The Publication Overview Application gives you a general overview of how far the production process of a publication has progressed by showing all layouts of a publication and their Workflow Status.
+The Publication Overview Application provides a general overview of how far the production process of a print publication has progressed by showing all layouts of a publication and their Workflow Status.

-This way, you can quickly see which areas of the publication are (nearly) completed and which areas still need work.
+This makes it possible to quickly see which areas of the publication are (nearly) completed and which areas still need work.

 It also shows areas that need attention such as multiple pages that have the same page number.